Code-Institute-Submissions/ABRSM_piano_studio/README.md

 # ABRSM Piano Studio

 This site is for piano students preparing for ABRSM exams.
 The ABRSM is an awarding body that holds graded music exams for many instruments.
-Every year over 600000 students sit these exams and over 120000 of these are piano students.
+Every year over 600000 students sit these exams; 120000 of these are piano students.

-Students are required to prepare 3 pieces on piano for their exam.
+Students are required to prepare 3 pieces for their exam.
 This website deals with this requirement.

-Piano students can use this site to watch a profesional musician play the pieces.
+Piano students can use this site to watch a professional musician play the pieces.
 See correct fingerings and get access to helpful tips and pdfs of the lessons for free.

 The site is aimed at all ages.
-Children and teenagers make up a lot of ABRSM students so I tried to keep text to a minimum when in order to keep the site uncluttered and keep navigating the website easy.
+Children and teenagers make up a lot of ABRSM students.
+I tried to keep text to a minimum to keep the site uncluttered and keep navigation simple.

-The site deals with the practical requirment that students must prepare 3 pieces.
+The site deals with the practical requirement that students must prepare 3 pieces.
 It is worth 60% of the exam.
-In terms of an MVP to launch the site I determined the site need at least 3 songs in one of the grades to actually be useful.
+In terms of an MVP to launch the site, I determined the site needs at least 3 songs in one of the grades to be useable.

-It is a living breathing site as to update the site with at least 3 videos a week would take almost a year.
+It is a living site as to update the site with at least 3 videos a week would take almost a year.
 I am happy the structure of the lesson page is ready so the site owner can continue to update the site by themselves.
 <br>
 <br>
 <img src="assets/images/am-i-responsive.png">